michuW93/microsoft_azure_fundamentals/README.md

 # Example questions
 1. When Azure machine is stopped you still pay storage costs associated to this virtual machine?
 Yes, you still have to pay for storage but you don't pay for stopped virtual machine.
+2. Platform as a service allow you to control operating system?
+No, you don't control system in PaaS, you control application.
+You don't have access to operating system or virtual machine in PaaS.